 When talking about “wide windows,” we’re referring to windows with a width greater than 4‘.
 This covers full wall windows that stretch beyond what typical window treatments would cover.
 For these wide windows, Phoenix homeowners might want to think about how effectively a window treatment will let them keep their privacy and block light and temperature flow that wide windows typically allow.
 Lastly, wide window treatments should be simple to use, as there’s a lot of window area that they need to cover.

-Rake or angled windows are popping up a lot more in contemporary home design.
+Angled windows (sometimes called “rake” windows) are popping up a lot more in contemporary home design.
 A problem with angled window treatments, like with octagon windows, is getting one that fits your unique window shape.
-Keep in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is usually best for angled windows.
+Remember also that many angled windows are in spots that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is usually best for angled windows.

 Our recommendation for sliding glass doors: Plantation shutters or panel tracks.
 Both of these window treatments make operating a sliding door easy.
 Panel tracks also offer an array of styles and textures to pick from, freeing up your options and giving you a bigger palette to work with.
 Plantation shutters are available in numerous configurations to fit any sliding glass door, and are more energy efficient than any other window treatment available.